 Edward allowed his mother, Isabella, to go to Castle Rising in Norfolk where she lived in comfort.

-A daughter, Isabella, was born to Edward and Philippa of Hainault at Woodstock Palace.
+A daughter, Isabella, was born to King Edward III and Philippa of Hainault at Woodstock Palace.

 1332 (11th August)